 Stretch 1 (see above pic): Lay on your back with your knees bent to 90 degrees.
 Let your knees fall to the right, hold for 10 seconds, then roll them to the left and hold there for 10 seconds.
 Repeat three times each side.

 Stretch 2 (see above pic): Lay on your back and hug your left knee to your chest for 10 seconds, then hug your right knee to your chest for 10 seconds.
 Repeat three times each side.

 Stretch 3 (see above pic): Fold a towel in half lengthwise and roll it up.
 Place the towel horizontally across your back just under the level of your shoulder blades.
 Lay on the towel on a reasonably firm surface with a pillow under your head for 30-60 seconds to start, building up to as much as 5 minutes.
 Keep stretching and be aware of your posture to keep those aches and strains at bay!

 Christopher Jones (Doctor of Osteopathy, Australia) is a published author on the treatment of pelvic pain during pregnancy and specialises in the treatment of children.
-For more info, visit his website.
+For more information, visit his website.